-The maximum safe dose of selenium is 400 mcg, while the recommended daily dose is only 55 mcg.
-Selenium overdose may occur due to overconsumption of dietary supplements and even from eating foods rich in selenium, such as Brazil nuts!
+The maximum safe dose of selenium is 400 mcg per day, while the recommended daily intake is only 55 mcg.
+Too much selenium either from dietary supplements or Brazil nuts may cause side effects!

 Health benefits of selenium